Hip-hop/Spirituality/Freethinking. Speaking for all underdogs!

 By Khalil Amani

-(Jim Jones, leader of a black congregation.
+(Jim Jones, former leader of a black congregation.
 They all committed suicide for him!)

-I’m what they call a “Conscious Brotha”—an afrocentric thinker—someone whose worldview is seen through the lens of the African experience.
+I’m what they call a “Conscious Brotha”—an afrocentric thinker—someone whose worldview is seen through the lens of the African Diaspora and the black experience here in America.
 I beez book learned too!
-Dr. James Cone's "Black Theology and Black Power," Gustavo Gutierrez's, "A Theology of Liberation," Dr. Na'im Akbar's, "Breaking The Chains of Psychological Slavery," and Dr. John Henrik Clarke's works are the foundation on which I speak.
+Dr. James Cone's book, "Black Theology and Black Power," Gustavo Gutierrez's, "A Theology of Liberation," Dr. Na'im Akbar's, "Breaking The Chains of Psychological Slavery," and Dr. John Henrik Clarke's works are the foundation on which I speak and write!

 In my estimation, black people have no business being Christians.
 Period!
 Pointblank!
 In a utopian world where the need for salvation—the need for a savior and the need to be saved were nonexistent, we would be like our African ancestors before the Transatlantic Slave Trade, which was spearheaded by Europeans who came to our country and pillaged, raped, robbed, ravaged and razed the continent.
 Karl Marx, one of the writers of the Communist Manifesto said, “Religion is the opium of the people.”
 He called religion the “illusionary happiness” of the people stating, “The call to abandon their illusions [religions] is a call to abandon a condition [like slavery, racism and white supremacy] which requires illusions [religions].”
 In hood-speak?
 Religion is a drug that keeps people higher-than-a-muthafucka (like opium/heroin) and if we can create a utopian society/world of fairness, there would be no need for this bullshit illusion, that is religion.
 Black people’s “illusion” is Christianity.